codescapade/safe-area-kha/README.md

 # Safe Area Kha

-Kha library to get the safe area on iOS devices.
+Kha library to get the safe area on iOS devices so you can check where the notch is.
+Only works on iOS 11+.
+On older versions of iOS the insets return 0.

 ## Installation